The Gunny Sack

 • Dough: We used flaky, refrigerated biscuit dough to make the doughnuts.
 I have a recipe for baked vanilla donuts here if you prefer to make homemade cake donuts.

-• Butter: Melted butter is used at the oil for making the outside of the doughnuts golden.
+• Butter: Melted butter is used in the oil to make the outside of the doughnuts golden.

 • Powdered Sugar: This is used to make the glaze that the donuts are dipped in.

-• Half-n-Half: We combined the half-n-half with the powered sugar to make the glaze.
-You can also use whole milk if you prefer but you may not need as much since it is thinner.
+• Half-n-Half: We combined the half-n-half with the powdered sugar to make the glaze.
+You can also use whole milk if you prefer, but you may not need as much since it is thinner.

 • Vanilla: We used vanilla extract to flavor the glaze.
 You can choose any flavored extract to add to the glaze or use a combination of flavors.